SkygearIO/skygear-doc/content/cli/intro.md

 ## Modifying records

-`ourd-cli` provides several subcommands to modify existing records, but in order to write on any databases, we have to set an access token:
+`ourd-cli provides several subcommands to modify existing records, but in `order to write on any databases, we have to set an access token:

 ```bash
 $ export ODCLI_ACCESS_TOKEN=A_USER_ACCESS_TOKEN
 ```

-**DEV NOTE**: We should support read / write by a master key or something that would allow us to bypass normal authentication.
+**DEV NOTE: We should support read / write by a master key or something that **would allow us to bypass normal authentication.

 We can then set a field on a record: